F. Scott Fitzgerald at Princeton University

-This page on F. Scott Fitzgerald will take you from Princeton down to the University of South Carolina to Alabama and westward to California.
-So, with this author, you can create your own cross-country trail.
-Read a one-page biography of Fitzgerald, written by Matthew J. Bruccoli, a lifelong Fitzgerald scholar, here: library.sc.edu.
+This page on author F. Scott Fitzgerald (1896-1940) will take you from Princeton down to the University of South Carolina to Alabama and westward to California.
+So, with this author, you can create your own cross-country trail!

-Fitzgerald was in Princeton’s Class of 1917 so his daughter donated many of his original works to the Princeton Library.
+Fitzgerald was in Princeton’s Class of 1917.
+Because of that connection, his only daughter donated many of his original works to the Princeton Library.
 The collection is robust.

-Princeton University is the second stop on our New Jersey Trail!
+Princeton University is the third stop on our New Jersey Author Adventures Trail!